 Theories about migraine pain

-Older theories about migraines suggested that symptoms were possibly due to fluctuations
+Older theories about migraines suggested that symptoms were possibly due to changes

 in blood flow to the brain.
 Now many headache researchers realize that changes in

-blood flow and blood vessels do not initiate the pain, but may contribute to it.
+blood flow and blood vessels don't start the pain, but may add to it.

 Current thinking regarding migraine pain has moved more toward the source of the problem,

 as improved technology and research have paved the way for a better understanding.

 Today it is widely understood that chemical compounds and hormones, such as serotonin

 and estrogen, often play a role in pain sensitivity for migraine sufferers.
 More recently,